 At the current level of abstraction, some people may be concerned about how "inefficient" or "intractable" such-and-such a part of the design is, citing various AI war stories about how some approach was already tried, and failed, back in the 60s, 70s, 80s etc.

-At the present (3rd) level of abstraction, what we mostly care about is that information flows through the machine in such a way that it behaves functionally in the way that we want (maximally-safe, -benevolent, and -trustworthy), ignoring time and space etc for the time being.
+At the present (3rd) level of abstraction, what we mostly care about is that information flows through the machine in such a way that it behaves functionally in the way that we want (maximally-safe, -benevolent, and -trustworthy), largely ignoring time and space etc for the time being.

 Thus, as we refine the present design down to a concrete implementation, we will gradually apply various speedup techniques, for example:

 - Parallel acceleration - Some algorithms may be partitioned into sub-tasks which are then distributed over many cores executing in parallel.
+(In some cases tight coupling will be possible, in others, for example where a lot of information needs to be shared between cooperating processes, only loose coupling will be appropriate).

 - Uncle Bob's Law - In the preface to his 2018 book Clean Architecture, veteran software engineer Robert C Martin describes how computer technology improved by 22 orders of magnitude in his first 50 years as a programmer.
 Given that ours is a 50-100 year project, it would not be unreasonable to anticipate a further 10-20 orders of magnitude improvement over the next 50-100 years.
 I say this despite the fact that Moore's Law is coming to an end - given the economic drivers, it would be unwise to underestimate the ingenuity of the hardware industry!

 - Attention - In principle, given sufficient compute, an intelligent system (such as an AGI) should be able to process an arbitrarily large number of distinct tasks simultaneously.
 Nevertheless, however much compute is available, the possibility will always exist that some eventuality might occur whereby some tasks will need to be prioritised (given disproportionate attention) over others.
-Thus any sensible AGI design will assume that compute is always a scarce resource and incorporate an attention mechanism, effectively rationing compute over tasks.
+Thus any sensible AGI design will assume that compute is always a scarce resource and incorporate some kind of attention mechanism, effectively rationing compute over tasks.